 \subsection{Layout of the paper}

-In \Cref{sec:background} we briefly recall the basics on isogeny characters, signatures, Frobenius action on cusps, and formal immersions. \main{2}In \Cref{sec:divisibility_conditions} we give a conjectural description on how to interpret isogeny signatures in terms of the geometry of modular curves.
-We provide a divisibility condition in \Cref{sec:most_general_divisibility} that improves upon our previous work, and in \Cref{sec:divisibility_conditions} use this condition to construct the integers $B_{\eps,q}$ and then to prove \Cref{thm:main}, \Cref{cor:main} and \Cref{cor:main_composite}. \Cref{sec:type_1_weeding} proves \Cref{thm:type_1_exact_list}, and \Cref{sec:uniform_momose_type_2} treats the uniform Momose Type 2 isogenies, giving the proof of \Cref{thm:momose_type_2_unif_intro}.
-Finally in \Cref{sec:how_many_left} we explain why \Cref{thm:main} treats ``most'' signature types, give some results of running our implementation for small values of $d$, and in degrees $2$ and $3$ explicitly identify the remaining signatures to be resolved in order to have full resolution of the Strong Uniformity question for these degrees.
+In \Cref{sec:background} we briefly recall some background material on isogeny characters, signatures, Frobenius action on cusps, and formal immersions. \main{2}In \Cref{sec:divisibility_conditions} we give a conjectural description on how to interpret isogeny signatures in terms of the geometry of modular curves.
+We provide a divisibility condition in \Cref{sec:most_general_divisibility} that improves upon our previous work, and in \Cref{sec:divisibility_conditions} use this condition to construct the integers $B_{\eps,q}$ and then to prove \Cref{thm:main}, \Cref{cor:main} and \Cref{cor:main_composite}. \Cref{thm:type_1_exact_list} is proved in \Cref{sec:type_1_weeding}.
+In \Cref{sec:how_many_left} we explain why \Cref{thm:main} treats ``most'' signature types, give some results of running our implementation for small values of $d$, and in degrees $2$ and $3$ explicitly identify the remaining signatures to be resolved in order to have full resolution of the Strong Uniformity question for these degrees.

 As mentioned after the statement of \Cref{thm:main} above, one may obtain further results on bounding isogeny primes that are conditional upon GRH.
 To make it very clear what relies on GRH and what doesn't, we have collected these and other conditional results in \Cref{appendix}.
 In particular, we emphasise that the main body of the paper contains no result that depends on GRH.

 \ack{ The first author was supported by the Simons Foundation grant \#550023 for the Collaboration on Arithmetic Geometry, Number Theory, and Computation.
 The second author is supported by the project “Implementation of cutting-edge research and its application as part of the Scientific Center of Excellence for Quantum and Complex Systems, and Representations of Lie Algebras”, PK.1.1.10.0004, European Union, European Regional Development Fund and by the Croatian Science Foundation under the project no. IP-2022-10-5008.
 We are grateful to Pete L. Clark, Filip Najman, and Michael Stoll for comments on an earlier version of the manuscript.
 Additionally we would like to thank the referee for the very thorough review of the manuscript, leading to a much better exposition. }